Eriner/zsh-framework-benchmark/README.md

 ./run.zsh <options>
 Options:
     -h                  Show this help
-    -n <num>            Set the number of iterations to run for each framework (default: 100) -f <framework>      Select a specific framework to benchmark (default: all)
+    -k                  Keep the frameworks (don't delete) after the tests are complete (default: delete) -p <path>           Set the path to where the frameworks should be 'installed' (default: /tmp/zsh-benchmark) -n <num>            Set the number of iterations to run for each framework (default: 100) -f <framework>      Select a specific framework to benchmark (default: all)
 ```